mgendarme/BriFiSeg/README.md

 # BriFiSeg
-Nuclei segmentation in brightfield images
+Semantic and instance segmentation of nuclei in brightfield images